ARGUMENT (Declared Bias: Liberal Democrat)

 As mentioned above, cryptocurrency ought to be regulated like cash.
 Regulations would largely target fiat gateways --- exchanges and other entities through which one can convert cryptocurrency into fiat and vice versa.
 Kathryn Hau Rodriguez, an attorney who helped prosecute corrupt federal agents who stole Bitcoin from the Silk Road investigation, has suggested granting the federal government more authority to go after shadowy overseas exchanges that rely on US companies to provide them with server space, software, and other technical resources .
 These US companies have long failed to comply with search warrants for data stored overseas .

-The fact that exchanges and businesses (as well as cryptocurrencies themselves) are practically borderless further illustrates why a ban, even a temporary one, would be futile and even counterproductive.
+The fact that exchanges and businesses (as well as cryptocurrencies themselves) are practically borderless further illustrates why a ban, even a temporary one, would be counterproductive.
 US-based exchanges and other cryptocurrency-related enterprises are already obligated to comply with AML (Anti-Money Laundering) laws .
 Outlawing all trading would leave only illegally operating overseas exchanges with no incentive to verify customers’ identities.
 Chinese exchanges have responded in this fashion after China’s initial crackdown .
 The development of legitimate usage would be set back because of the lost opportunity to legally enter the American market, but the ease of laundering money and other criminal activities would be largely unaffected.
 In fact, such activities may become easier because exchanging US dollars for cryptocurrency would occur via harder-to-regulate peer-to-peer transactions rather than direct deposit.
 This shift toward P2P transactions has already occurred in Chinese exchanges that have moved overseas .

 We see two possible scenarios in this case: Transacting in some or all cryptocurrencies is outlawed in the US, where US exchanges move overseas and are left with little incentive to protect against money laundering and other illicit use.
 The remaining users in the US, now operating illegally, use P2P transactions to move their US dollars out of the country to buy cryptocurrency.
 If some currencies remain legal, they may be easily exchanged for illegal ones via these networks.
 Or, US exchanges are well-regulated and the federal government is empowered to go after US companies that support unregulated overseas exchanges.
 Here, overseas exchanges in countries with looser AML laws may still exist, but they must compete with regulated US exchanges and fear the federal government if they rely on US companies for resources.